essentially work in two illustration styles—whimsical line art and

 salesman isn’t pretending to be somebody else either.
 So why

 should I be?
-It doesn’t make a lot of sense, I find (in a
+It doesn't make any sense.

 6) So how do you know